-Permanent, significant impacts would occur on 2.0 acres (0.8 hectares) of forested wetlands that would be converted to emergent or scrub-shrub wetlands.
+Permanent, significant impacts would occur on 2.0 acres (0.8 hectares) of forested wetlands that would be converted to emergent or scrub-shrub wetlands and on 8.3 acres (3.4 hectares) of non-forested wetlands.
 This conversion would alter the wetland vegetation from trees greater than 20 feet (6 meters) to woody vegetation less than 20 feet (6 meters), including true shrubs and young trees.
 Impacts on forest-dwelling wetland species would be expected once the wetland has been converted from a forested wetland to a shrub-scrub wetland.
-As part of its Section 404 permit application, the Applicant has submitted a conceptual wetland mitigation plan to the USACE to address this permanent change in habitat type.
+Wetland mitigation would be required for any permanent impacts on wetlands.
+As part of its Section 404 and Section 10 permit application, the Applicant has submitted a conceptual wetland mitigation plan to the USACE to address this permanent change in habitat type.
 To mitigate for permanent impacts on wetlands, per the mitigation plan, the Applicant would establish 1 acre (0.4 hectares) of new wetland and preservation and enhancement of 10 acres (4 hectares) of wetlands for each 1 acre (0.4 hectares) of permanently impacted wetlands.